jaicab/jaicab.github.io/_posts/2014-07-22-circle-illusion-with-tusi-motion.md

 ---
 title: Circle illusion with Tusi motion
-meta: An explanation of the Tusi motion method applied to CSS
+meta: An explanation of the Tusi motion method applied to CSS.
 syntax: true
 ---